 No. 36: Hank Greenberg, 1940

 Greenberg led the AL in doubles (50), home runs (41), RBIs (150), slugging percentage (.670), OPS (1.103) and total bases (384), taking home his second career MVP Award.

 No. 35: Rod Carew, 1977

-Carew finished the season with a .388 batting average -- the highest single-season mark since Ted Williams hit .406 in '41.
+Carew finished the season with a .388 batting average -- behind only George Brett's .390 in 1980 for the highest single-season mark since Ted Williams hit .406 in '41.
 Carew also posted a .449 on-base percentage and slugged .570, en route to being named AL MVP.

 No. 34: Robin Yount, 1982